Company Brain · Methodology

 Foundation at the core.
 Each ring is a workflow function depositing new capability.
 Drag to see how the Brain grows over time.

-The Hureka approach to the Company Brain: build the foundational infrastructure first (before any workflow), then let every workflow we deliver deposit into the Brain.
-The Brain emerges as the residue of the work, not as a separate project.
-By month 12, you have something competitors with bigger budgets couldn't build in three years.
+The Hureka approach to the Company Brain: build the foundation first, then let every workflow we deliver add to it.
+The Brain emerges as the residue of the work, not as a separate project — and you're always in control of what goes in and what comes out.

 Every Company Brain follows the same two-phase pattern.
 Phase 1 builds the foundational infrastructure before any workflow goes live.
 Phase 2 lets every workflow we build deposit into the Brain — adding capability, accuracy, and context that compounds.